Hawaii Layoffs — September 2023

 | J/R Motors 818 Kapiolani, LLC DBA Mercedes-Benz of Honolulu | Honolulu | 132 |

-The largest notice was filed by J/R Motors 818 Kapiolani, LLC DBA Mercedes-Benz of Honolulu at its Honolulu facility, reporting 132 affected workers.
+Leading the list was J/R Motors 818 Kapiolani, LLC DBA Mercedes-Benz of Honolulu at its Honolulu facility, reporting 132 affected workers.

 Trend & Outlook

-The trends suggest a mixed picture for Hawaii's labor market, with activity diverging between monthly and annual comparisons.
+The filings reflect a mixed picture for Hawaii's labor market, with activity diverging between monthly and annual comparisons.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Hawaii.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Hawaii WARN notices, browse layoffs by state, or download the full dataset.